-[a] The University arrangements for grading students' work and agreeing their progression places principal responsibility on the individual tutor/ team of tutors for each module for ensuring the fairness and appropriateness of the assessment tasks and the assessment outcomes.
-In fulfilling their responsibilities, tutors must ensure that:

-- assessment tasks are set in clear and unambiguous terms; - the criteria against which each task is to be assessed are agreed in advance and made known to the students; - academic judgements of performance are made in the light of the agreed criteria, and are clear and unequivocal.

-[b] Tutors should establish deadlines for all pieces of assessment that contribute to a course in advance, and make these known to all students at the start of each module.
+- [a] The University arrangements for grading students' work and agreeing their progression places principal responsibility on the individual tutor/ team of tutors for each module for ensuring the fairness and appropriateness of the assessment tasks and the assessment outcomes.
+In fulfilling their responsibilities, tutors must ensure that: - assessment tasks are set in clear and unambiguous terms; - the criteria against which each task is to be assessed are agreed in advance and made known to the - academic judgements of performance are made in the light of the agreed criteria, and are clear and unequivocal. - [b] Tutors should establish deadlines for all pieces of assessment that contribute to a course in advance, and make these known to all students at the start of each module.
 Work submitted within five working days of the deadline will be given a maximum mark of 40% unless there are valid extenuating circumstances.

+In all cases, students should be advised when the work is set whether the five working days late submission policy applies to the work or not.
+This is particularly important in the case of group work.

+Version No. 1 0 Page | 55 Date: 10/08/2018

+&lt;sup>16 The regulation applies to coursework, including projects, but does not apply to examinations, in class tests, presentations, clinical practice appraisals and performances.
+The regulation does not apply to referred work or to work submitted as a first attempt during a resit period.
+The regulation does not apply to work where an extension has already been granted for extenuating circumstances.

 Work submitted more than five days after the deadline will be given a mark of 0% unless there are valid extenuating circumstances.
 (However, see A.2.6.7).